minnehack/website/content/faq.md

 # Frequently Asked Questions

-### Is MinneHack an in-person event this year?

-MinneHack 2026 is an In-Person event, meaning you join physically at the Great Hall in Coffman Memorial Union!

 ### What's the address of the venue?

 Glad you asked!
 Here it is!

-300 Washington Ave SE, Minneapolis, MN 55455, United States
+Coffman Memorial Union Mississippi Room and President's Room 300 Washington Ave SE, Minneapolis, MN 55455, United States

 ### Can we win stuff?

 Yes!
-We will ship [prizes](/prizes) directly to your home, albeit **to the continental United States only**.
+We will ship [prizes](/prizes) directly to your home albeit **to the continental United States only**, if you are local you can also pick it up.

+Prizes are given after the event, we will contact you when you can pick them up or verify your address for shipping when we have the prizes ready.

+There will be prizes for the first, second and third team aswell as for the CTF winners.

 ### How does topic selection work?